Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/30 - Finite State Machines.md

 - Outputs depend on **current state + input**.
 - Usually more compact and reacts faster.
 - So if you are on A, the output condition changes if you go to B or A again.
+Unlike Moore where the output is always the same based on the state you're in.

 ```verilog
 module mealy_fsm (